Napoleon's first abdication

-Napoleon signs his abdication at Fontainebleau on April 4, 1814.
-Painting by François Bouchot (1843).
+Napoleon Signing His Abdication at Fontainebleau by François Bouchot (1843).

-Napoleon's first abdication was a moment in French history when, in April 1814, the French emperor Napoleon was forced to relinquish power following his military defeat in the French campaign and his allies’ invasion.
+Napoleon's first abdication was a moment in French history when, in April 1814, the French emperor Napoleon was forced to relinquish power following his military defeat in the French campaign and his allies' invasion.

 Military and political circumstances

 Disagreeing with Tsar Alexander I of Russia over the future of Poland, Napoleon decided in 1812 to march against the Russian Empire.
 The Grande Armée crossed the River Neman in June and marched towards Moscow.
 To counter this aggression, a Sixth Coalition was formed between the United Kingdom of Great Britain and Ireland, the Russian Empire, the Kingdom of Prussia, and the Austrian Empire.
 Defeated by his adversaries and by harsh climate conditions, Napoleon was forced to make a retreat from Russia.
 Pushing their advantage against a weakened adversary, the coalition forced Napoleon to launch the German campaign in 1813.
-Victorious in the “Battle of the Nations” (Leipzig, October 1813), the Coalition armies set off for France on December 15.
+Victorious in the "Battle of the Nations" (Leipzig, October 1813), the Coalition armies set off for France on December 15.

 Napoleon's rise and fall, anonymous German cartoon, c.
 1813.

 To the south, on the Iberian front, the situation was not much better: the Pyrenees offensive, launched on July 25 under the command of Marshal Soult, ended on August 2 with the withdrawal of the French army from the region and the entry into France of the troops of Arthur Wellesley, Duke of Wellington.
 The French campaign also commenced at the same time.

-Despite a series of victories (battles of Champaubert, Montmirail, etc.) won by Napoleon at the head of an army of young, inexperienced recruits (the “Marie-Louises”), Paris - which Empress Marie-Louise had left the day before - fell on March 31 after a day of fighting, while the Emperor awaited the Allies at Fontainebleau.
+Despite a series of victories (battles of Champaubert, Montmirail, etc.) won by Napoleon at the head of an army of young, inexperienced recruits (the "Marie-Louises"), Paris – which Empress Marie-Louise had left the day before – fell on March 31 after a day of fighting, while the Emperor awaited the Allies at Fontainebleau.
 He then instructed his grand squire Armand-Augustin-Louis de Caulaincourt to negotiate with Tsar Alexander I, who was staying with Charles Maurice de Talleyrand-Périgord on rue Saint-Florentin.
 Caulaincourt negotiated an abdication in favor of the King of Rome, Napoleon's 3-year-old son.
 The Tsar was not opposed, but on learning of the defection of Marshal Marmont, who had been placed in the vanguard at Essonnes, he imposed unconditional abdication on Napoleon, who was now in the open.

-Treaty and legislative acts leading to Napoleon's destitution (April 3-12, 1814)
+Treaty and legislative acts leading to Napoleon's destitution (April 3–12, 1814)

 The Cossacks in Paris, cartoon by Opiz.

 After his military defeat, the marshals forced the Emperor to abdicate.
 In order not to trigger a civil war, Napoleon gave in after unsuccessful attempts to rally them and was deposed by the Senate on April 3.
 Napoleon intended to relinquish the imperial crown to his son (Napoleon II), but the Allied powers demanded an unconditional abdication, which he signed on April 6, 1814.

-The Senate named Louis-Stanislas-Xavier de Bourbon “King of the French, according to the wishes of the nation”, under the name of Louis XVIII, and Napoleon was exiled.
+The Senate named Louis-Stanislas-Xavier de Bourbon "King of the French, according to the wishes of the nation", under the name of Louis XVIII, and Napoleon was exiled.